PGBSNH19/molnapplikationer/lecture_03_containers.md

 ### Docker

 * Artikel (2 min): [What is Docker and Why should I use it?](https://ropenscilabs.github.io/r-docker-tutorial/01-what-and-why.html)
-* Docker Tooling in Visual Studio | Docker and .NET Core 101:
+* Docker Tooling in Visual Studio; Docker and .NET Core 101:
   * Video (9 min): [What is Docker, Why use it?](https://www.youtube.com/watch?v=vmnvOITMoIg) (1 of 3)
   * Video (6 min): [Docker Tooling in Visual Studio](https://www.youtube.com/watch?v=k2sskhYEPkI)  (2 of 3)
   * Video (3 min): [Publishing your Containerized Web App](https://www.youtube.com/watch?v=d7D0h9i-QCw)  (3 of 3)